brandonavant/azure-hosted-minecraft/infra/opentofu-bootstrap/README.md

 Two containers are created in the storage account:

-* `tfstate-dev`
+* `tofu-state-dev`
-* `tfstate-prod`
+* `tofu-state-prod`

-These are used as the `container_name` values in the Terraform backend configuration for the dev and prod environments, respectively.
+These are used as the `container_name` values in the OpenTofu backend configuration for the dev and prod environments, respectively.

 ---